 Hear more from Pat in this special feature from School Library Journal, as well as in the prestigious Arbuthnot lecture that she delivered in April, 2016.

-Video Interview: Pat Mora on Día's First 15 Years
+Video Interview: Pat Mora on Día's Early Years

 Pat discusses the way Día has grown and changed, as well as the resources she has gathered to help more libraries and schools celebrate Día around the country.